 Nanotechnology is a buzz word in fields as diverse as electronics, renewable energy and medical diagnostics.
 And carbon nanotubes - essentially rolled up atomic layers of ordinary graphite, the material used in pencils - are one of the most promising materials in nanotechnology.

 One of the most important features of nanotechnology is that, as common objects and devices shrink in size towards the atomic scale, many of their properties can no longer simply be extrapolated from the macro and micro scales, but rather the properties change in radical and often highly beneficial ways.
 This is the case for water flowing through arrays of nanotubes.

 Normally, as the pore size in an ultrafiltration membrane shrinks, so, too, does the rate at which water will flow through the pore.
 In fact, the rate falls off drastically, roughly as the fourth power of radius of the pore: shrink the pore size by half and the flow ebbs by a factor of 1/16.

 But results first published by researchers at the University of Kentucky in the US in 2005 showed that, for flow through membranes made of carbon nanotubes, this was not the case.
-Indeed, the measured flow rates were 1000 to 10,000 times higher than simple extrapolation from larger pore sizes would have suggested.
+Indeed, the measured flow rates were many times higher than simple extrapolation from larger pore sizes would have suggested.